jamesql/OpenDetection/README.md

-# Open Detection II
+<h1 align="center">Open Detection 2</h1>
-Open source software that allows you to detect multiple types of objects and interact with the world using computer vision.
+<h3 align="center">Open source software that allows you to detect multiple types of objects and interact with the world using computer vision.</h3>

 # Detection Methods
 - Finger Detection